Do Go On - 539 - The Piddler on the Roof (and Other Tales of Criminal Mischief)

 Well, that's not good enough.

-I only talk to the fence.
+I only talk to the feds.

 Who have no jurisdiction over drink driving.

-As Clinton finally did provide his license, which was suspended.
+As Clinton finally did provide his license,

 He was free to go pending a future court appearance.